-STAKEHOLDER ROLE, RESPONSIBILITIES AND/OR EXPECTATIONS Minister of In terms of Section 48 of the Local Government : Municipal Systems Cooperative Act, 2000 the Minister must: Governance and Annually compile and submit to Parliament and the MECs for Local Government a consolidated report of local government Traditional Affairs Local Government a consolidated report of local government performance in respect of the General KPIs; Publish the report in the Government Gazette.
-MEC for Cooperative Governance and In terms of Section 47 of the Local Government: Municipal Systems Traditional Affairs Act, 2000 - The MEC for COGTA must annually compile and submit to the (COGTA) provincial legislature and the Minister of COGTA a consolidated (00017) report on the performance of municipalities in the province; The MEC for COGTA must also publish the report in the Provincial Gazette and submit a copy of the report to the National Council of Provinces.
-Auditor General In terms of section 45(b) of the Local Government: Municipal Systems Act, 2000 the AG must annually audit the results of performance measurements in terms of section 41(1)(c) of the Act.
-Council, Executive Play the leading role in giving strategic direction and Mayor; Mayoral developing strategies and policies for the organisation; Committee Approve/adopt the reviewed IDP - which includes the strategic objectives, indicators and set targets; Communicate the plan to other stakeholders; Monitor municipal performance; Commission audits of performance where necessary; and Conduct the major reviews of municipal performance, determining where goals have or have not been met, what the causal reasons are and to adopt response strategies Portfolio Committees Develop strategies to achieve vision; Identify priorities; Adopt indicators and set targets; Monitor municipal performance; Review municipal performance for reviews such as the quarterly and annual review; and Review the performance of the Departments.
-Municipal Provide strategic direction and develop strategies and policies Management: for the Municipality to achieve the vision; Municipal Manager/ Accounting Officer, Manage the development and review of the IDP; 1
+STAKEHOLDER ROLE, RESPONSIBILITIES AND/OR EXPECTATIONS Minister of In terms of Section 48 of the Local Government : Municipal Systems Cooperative Act, 2000 the Minister must: Governance and Annually compile and submit to Parliament and the MECs for Traditional Affairs Local Government a consolidated report of local government performance in respect of the General KPIs; MEC for Cooperative Publish the report in the Government Gazette.
+In terms of Section 47 of the Local Government: Municipal Systems MEC for Cooperative Governance and Act, 2000 - Traditional Affairs The MEC for COGTA must annually compile and submit to the (COGTA) provincial legislature and the Minister of COGTA a consolidated , report on the performance of municipalities in the province; The MEC for COGTA must also publish the report in the Provincial Gazette and submit a copy of the report to the National Council of Provinces.
+Auditor General In terms of section 45(b) of the Local Government: Municipal Systems Act, 2000 the AG must annually audit the results of performance Council, Executive measurements in terms of section 41(1)(c) of the Act.
+Mayor; Mayoral Play the leading role in giving strategic direction and Committee developing strategies and policies for the organisation; Committee Approve/adopt the reviewed IDP - which includes the strategic objectives, indicators and set targets; Communicate the plan to other stakeholders; Monitor municipal performance; Commission audits of performance where necessary; and Conduct the major reviews of municipal performance, determining where goals have or have not been met, what the causal reasons are and to adopt response strategies Portfolio Committees Develop strategies to achieve vision; Identify priorities; Adopt indicators and set targets;